nih-cfde/training-rstudio-binder/README.md

 # training-rstudio-binder

-This repository holds binder files to create an Rstudio binder that can be used for training events.
+This repository holds binder files to create an Rstudio binder that has Snakemake workflow demo.